yujiri8/yujiri.xyz/misc/resume.md

 NAV Resume
 TEMPLATE DEFAULT

-This is sort of an informal draft, excluding some stuff I'd know to include in a submission education details.
+This is sort of an informal draft, excluding some stuff I'd know to include in a submission like education details.

 Legal name: Ryan Westlund